r2talk-bit/r2bit_WarehouseForecaster/README.md

 1. Ensure your CSV file follows the required format
 2. Check that your data is chronologically ordered
 3. Verify that you have all required dependencies installed
+4. Confirm that the Toto model has been properly downloaded from Hugging Face and is located in the `models/` folder
+5. If you encounter model-related errors, check if the model version is compatible with the application

 ## License